Particular/docs.particular.net/transports/upgrades/amazonsqs-3to4.md

 ---
 title: Upgrade AmazonSQS Transport Version 3 to 4
-summary: Instructions on how to upgrade AmazonSQS Transport Version 3 to 4
+summary: Instructions on how to upgrade the AmazonSQS transport from version 3 to 4
 component: SQS
 isUpgradeGuide: true
-reviewed: 2017-10-12
+reviewed: 2018-05-22
 upgradeGuideCoreVersions:
  - 7
 ---